bemozi/bemozi.github.io/README.md

 #### Step 2: Install Linux Mint Alongside Your Current OS (Dual Boot)

 This installation **preserves both operating systems**.
-Every time you start your computer, you can use Linux Mint XFCE for secure office collaboration, and easily switch back to Windows when you need software that only runs on Windows.
+At startup, use Linux Mint for secure office collaboration, and easily switch back to Windows when you need software that only runs on Windows.

 1. Insert the Live USB, restart your computer, and repeatedly press the boot key (usually **F2, F10, F12, or Del**) to select the USB drive as the boot device.
 2. Double-click **Install Linux Mint** on the desktop, and choose your language and keyboard layout.
 3. On the **Installation Type** screen, select the option **Install Linux Mint alongside your current OS**.
 4. **Allocate Disk Space:** drag the slider to allocate space for Linux Mint (ideally 50-100 GB or more).
 Then, click **Install Now**.
 5. Set your geographical location, preferred username, and create a **strong password**.
-6. After the installation completes, **remove the Live USB** and click **Restart Now**.
+6. After installation, **remove the Live USB** and click **Restart Now**.
 7. After restarting, you can choose to launch either Linux Mint or your current OS from the boot menu.

 #### Step 3: Initial Security Update